shk-ubd/github-spectator/README.md

 # GitHub Spectator
-Welcome to GitHub Insight!
+Welcome to GitHub Spectator!
 This little tool lets you peek into GitHub profiles without any fuss.
 Here's how it rolls:

 ### 1. Visit the Website:
 - Go to [GitHub Spectator](https://shk-ubd.github.io/github-spectator/) on your browser.